 April 10, 1932: Frances (Judy) performed in a talent show at the Lancaster High School, Lancaster, California.

 April 10, 1939: Judy’s first night at Loew’s in New York.
 According to the papers, Judy made appearances at multiple Loew’s theaters each night (see the ad above).
 In one instance it was noted that when Judy played the New Jersey theater, she was “forced to appear in the lobby at the demand of her fans.”
-Due to the times given and taking into account the time to travel, Judy’s appearances at the smaller Loew’s theaters must not have included a show but rather the greeting of fans.
+Due to the times given and taking into account the time to travel, Judy’s appearances at the smaller Loew’s theaters must not have featured a state show but rather Judy’s greeting of her fans.

 April 10, 1940: Here’s a cute cartoon that mentions Judy and Freddie Bartholomew, as well as Judy’s flower shop (which was a reality, at least for a while).

 April 10, 1940: Decca Records recording session at the Decca studios in Hollywood, California.
 Judy recorded four songs in the following order: “(Can This Be) The End Of The Rainbow”; “Wearing Of The Green”; “I’m Nobody’s Baby”; and “Buds Won’t Bud.”
 The latter two were also recorded by Judy for MGM’s Andy Hardy Meets Debutante with “Buds Won’t Bud” being deleted.

 “I’m Nobody’s Baby” was the highlight of the film and this Decca recording (paired with “Buds Won’t Bud” on Decca single #3174) was released by Decca to coincide with the release of the film.
 What’s interesting is that “I’m Nobody’s Baby” was the “B” side of the single, but is the song that became the hit, peaking at #3 on the charts.